-Training should be viewed not as a destination but rather as an evolution.
-All too often, businesses will engage in “flavor of the month” type of training – never fully developing any one area, much less institutionalizing the principles and processes – before moving in a different direction.
+Training should not be viewed as a destination but rather as an evolution.
+All too often, businesses will engage in “flavor of the month” training – never fully developing any one area, much less institutionalizing the principles and processes – before moving in a different direction.

-Imagine this: You play for a professional football team; let’s go with the New England Patriots under head coach Bill Belichick.
+Imagine this: You play for a professional football team… let’s go with the New England Patriots under head coach Bill Belichick.
 Do you practice regularly?
 Of course.
 Do you practice at the game?
 Of course not, you practice for the game.
 What do you think the odds are that one day at practice coach Belichick will say something like: “Hey guys, many of you have been practicing these same plays for a few seasons now.
 I think we all got it… no need to practice that stuff anymore.
-Starting today, we’ll practice basketball.”
+Starting today, we’re going to practice basketball.”

 Odds of that happening are exactly zero, yet many business owners and sales managers do it regularly.
 They switch things up, fumble the ball, and ultimately miss the end zone.